cxrro/breading/README.md

 currently supports:
 - quick add new tag to highlight with "\`" -- click and drag to highlight like usual and press `

-it's built for taguette 1.1 but should run on newer versions change the domain in manifest if applicable
+it's built for taguette 1.1 but should run on newer versions.

+change the domain in manifest if applicable

 to-do: